 Jamie released one other single, "Why", in 1992, which seems to have been his final release, but it was not issued in Australia.

 Number 150 "Sunshine's Glove"/"Girl Soul" by The Someloves

 We saw Australian band The Someloves in March 1990, and here they are again.
 Both "Sunshine's Glove" and "Girl Soul" are lifted from Something Or Other (number 80, April 1990), the band's only studio album.
 Although a double A-side release, it appears that a music video was filmed only for "Sunshine's Glove", and this was conveniently uploaded by the band to YouTube a few months ago.

 I hadn't heard either track before.
 "Sunshine's Glove" is quite catchy, and seems like the sort of thing that might have been a hit had it been released a year or so later, once 'indie' music was starting to break into the top 50.

 Another factor possibly hindering the single's success is the $9.99 recommended price sticker on the CD single listed on discogs.com.
 CD singles were ridiculously expensive in Australia in the very early 90s, and this was their going price - more than a third of the cost of a full CD album back then.

 Despite releasing only one studio album, the band released a 2-CD compilation, Don't Talk About Us: The Real Pop Recordings of The Someloves 1985-89, in 2006.
 I assume, based on the year range in the title, that the group disbanded soon after this release.
 "Sunshine's Glove"/"Girl Soul" was the band's final single released in Australia.

-Next week (30 July): Six top 150 debuts and one bubbling WAY down under entry.
+Next week (30 July): Six top 150 debuts and two bubbling WAY down under entries.